axa-ch-webhub-cloud/pattern-library/COMPONENT_VERSIONING.md

 1. Cross-browser support
 1. Works for component with and without [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)
-1. Ability to choose between latest and particular npm version
+1. Ability to choose either the latest or a particular fixed npm version for a component
-1. Ability to choose user-defined version name
+1. Ability to choose a user-defined version name
 1. Minimal code updates when switching versions, both in component code and applications
 1. Be friendly to testing